Skip to content

 Mandatory for regular B2C invoices via the central platform RO-eFactura in XML format following the RO_CIUS specifications.

-Point-of-sale tax receipts are exempt.
+Point-of-sale tax receipts and individual taxpayers are exempt from this obligation.

 Romania